rsethi21/sddVisualization/README.md

 ### Example for draw.py

+Make sure you are in the sddVisualization folder in order to run the script
 ```python3 draw.py -i ./data/NucleusDNADamage-0.5_sdd.csv -w 10 -l 10 -f ./data/filter.yaml -c ./data/label.yaml -s . --points```

 ## What are filter/label.yaml files?